jo997/RandomProjects/readme.txt

-# small projects
+Small Random Projects:

 - AntSimu: A small path finding simu in C++
-- mazePath: A path finding simu in python
+- MazePath: A path finding simu in python
-- TuringSImu: A turing machine simu inpython
+- TuringSImu: A turing machine simu in python